-December 1; March 1; and June 1 prior to the applicable entering fall semester
+December 1; March 1; and June 1 prior to the applicable entering fall semester, or as specified for each program.

 Priority is given to the first application deadline.
 Applications received by the first application deadline will be processed and either accepted, denied, or deferred to the second application deadline.
 Following the final deadline, applicants will be accepted as space is available.
 International students are encouraged to make the first application deadline because of the time it takes to issue an I-20 and receive a student visa.